 BATIK OETORO is an Australian, family-operated business originally established in 1972 by Bambang Oetoro, renowned Indonesian batik artist living and teaching in Australia at the time.
 When he returned to Indonesia, he passed the business on to his friend Michel Kostovic, who then operated it until his retirement in March 2007.
 It is now owned and operated by Lynne Britten, well known textile artist and master dyer.
 Lynne worked as Michel's assistant in the 1990's.

 WHERE YOU FIND US.
 Our factory and showroom are located at 3/11 Nevin Close, Gateshead (a suburb of Newcastle, 160km north of Sydney on the New South Wales coast).
-The doors are open 9am to 4pm Monday to Friday (other times by appointment).
+The doors are open 9am to 4pm Tuesday to Thursday (all other times by appointment).
 Closed weekends and public holidays.
 Annual shutdown is from approximately Christmas Eve to Australia Day.

 If you coming north from Sydney or the Central Coast, take the F3 and then take the East Lake Macquarie exit (Doyalson Link Road).
 Follow this through Lake Munmorah and Doyalson, and so onto the Pacific Highway at Swansea, and on through Belmont.
 At Bennetts Green do not take the Newcastle By Pass.
 Stay on the highway and turn right.
 Within 100 metres turn right again at the next set of lights onto Oakdale Road (Charlestown Toyota on the corner).
 Second street on your right (with Goodyear Autocare on the corner) is Nevin Close.
 And the group of factory units we are in are at the very end of the street on the left.